 In order to support the framework of the missionary study by Wan on diaspora phenomenon above, Tira, in his paper, pointed that God's sovereignty is at the centre of all diaspora phenomena and summarized the following themes as a significant part of the theological reflection for Diaspora.

 1) God of the Trinity.
 God as Creator and human saviour.
 He intervenes in the movement of human history (Acts 17: 26-27).
 He also gives human beings stewardship responsibility for all things and takes care of them through the freedom of residence.
 As a result of human depravity and expulsion by sin, the wandering of Cain, and the events of the Tower of Babel, “culture has developed and flowers of civilization have emerged ... racial and ethnic gaps in modern society have become prominent.”
-However, he consequences of the act of God ultimately result in the completion of God's plan (Rom 11).
+However, the consequences of the act of God ultimately result in the completion of God's plan (Rom 11).

 The Incarnation of Jesus Christ is of great importance as a theological model of 'Purpose driven Immigration (Diaspora)'.
 Through his earthly life, he showed his disciples what life should be for the kingdom of God, and moreover not only understood the sufferings of the scattered, but gave them hope.
 The earthly command of Matthew 28 convinced the disciples that God's kingdom would be extended beyond space and time.